 These federal bumping rules do not apply to charters, planes with fewer than 30 seats, or smaller aircraft that are substituted for originally scheduled ones.
 (On flights carrying 30 to 60 passengers, you will not be compensated if you are bumped for safety reasons such as weight or balance constraints.)
-Federal bumping rules don't apply to inbound flights to the United States or to flights between foreign cities, but various airlines or foreign countries may have rules of their own.
+Federal bumping rules don't apply to inbound flights to the United States or to flights between cities outside the U.S., but various airlines or foreign countries may have rules of their own.

 What to Do if an Airline Loses Your Luggage